Mauser: G98 derivatives

 The Belgians and Czechs produced and widely exported their "Mausers" in various calibers throughout the 1920s and 1930s, before their production facilities were absorbed by Nazi Germany to make parts or whole rifles for the German Army.
 Strictly speaking, these were not "Mauser" rifles, as they were not engineered or produced by the German company.

 To take advantage of the widespread and popular German single-shot 8.15×46mmR cartridge for use in a military firearm, a modified Gewehr 98 referred to as a "Wehrmannsgewehr" was designed.
 These were made primarily as single shots; some only had a wood block in the magazine space.
 These became the 1936 Olympic team rifles for the Germans.

 As the restrictions on production were increasingly ignored by the Germans in the 1930s, a new Mauser, the Mauser standard model, was developed from the rifle-length Karabiner 98b.
 It was nominally intended for export and civilian sales.
 While many standard model rifles were indeed exported, it was meant primarily for use by the revived German military.
 It rapidly evolved into the Karabiner 98 Kurz, which was adopted by Nazi Germany as the standard infantry rifle in 1935 and saw service until the end of World War II.

+Mauser M1902

+Long recoil semi-automatic rifle, lacked in ejecting cartridges.